thefrontside/microstates/README.md

                                                + Microstate<Number>
 ```

-`[Person]` means that `members` property is an array of `People` instances.
+ `members = [Person]` tells Microstates that `members` property is an array of `People` types.
 These kinds of types are called parameterized arrays.
 The number of items in that array depends on it's value.
 Any object in that array will be created as a `Person`.

 To access objects in parameterized arrays, you can use the array notation.